 To be able to print a 3D file, there need to be several characteristics allowing the 3D printer to “read” the 3D file as a solid object or a set of solid objects.
 Once you have uploaded your 3D file onto your Sculpteo account, our tools allow you to ensure that your file can be 3D printed.

-After loading of your 3D file, Sculpteo provides two services:
+After loading your 3D file, Sculpteo provides two services:

 - Analyzing your 3D file

 The analysis of your 3d file is intended to provide an exhaustive list of reasons for the non-printability of your 3D file.
 Afterward, we offer an automatic, semi-automatic, or manual solution to fix it.

 When loading a 3D file, our tool automatically scans your 3D file to determine:

 - All of its structural features, format, and size.
 This tool accepts over 20 different file formats.

 - The nature of your content: is it a single object or a set of objects?
 In the latter case, our tool offers to select the print option of your 3D file as a single object or as a set of separate objects.

 - Repairs on your 3D file: